-Originally from Saarbrücken, Germany, Fedor Holz is a professional poker player who was born on July 25, 1993 and is better known online as CrownUpGuy.
+Originally from Saarbrücken, Germany, Fedor Holz is a professional poker player who was born on July 25, 1993 and is also known by his PokerStars screen name “CrownUpGuy”.
 Holz now lives in Vienna, Austria and primarily plays high roller tournaments.
-This focus has landed him a good bit of money and attention, including a listing on Forbes’ 30 under 30 in Germany and a spot as #4 on the All-Time Money List.
+This focus has landed him a good bit of money and attention, including a listing on Forbes’ 30 under 30 in Germany and a spot as high as #4 at some point in his career on the All-Time Money List.

 – Key Career Dates –

 - 2012: He cashes in his first live tournament in the €500 No Limit Hold’em Main Event at the GPT II – Deepstack Series in Rozvadov, Czech Republic for $19,288.